Fabrizio-Cogato/A-late-Universe-approach/path/to/data/SN/ReadME.md

-Covariance Matrices are zipped due to size above 25 MB
+Covariance Matrices are zipped files due to size above 25 MB.